omr00t/Motorecon/README.md

 ![Alt text](screenshot.png?raw=true "Motorecon")

 Scans the whole port range through `masscan`.
 Enumrate service versions through `nmap`.
+Note that for Motorecon to work, you need `masscan` and `nmap` to be available on your machine.

 You can customzie your `masscan` or `nmap` commands through modifying the config file `conf.toml`.